CY-HYUN/Youtube-Channel-Anaylsis-Project/README.md

 - **Real-time Processing**: Apache Kafka for streaming data analysis
 - **Web Dashboard**: React-based interactive visualization platform

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-For questions or collaboration opportunities, please open an issue or contact the project maintainer.

----

----

 ## 📊 Research Impact & Recognition